Skip to main content

 PROFESSOR

 William (Bill) Brieger is a Certified Health Education Specialist and has a Doctorate in Public Health (DrPH) in International Health from the Johns Hopkins University (JHU) and a Masters in Public Health (MPH) in Health Behavior and Health Education from the University of North Carolina, Chapel Hill.
 He is a Professor in both the Health Systems and the Social and Behavioral Interventions Programs of the Department of International Health and also serves as JHPIEGO’s Senior Malaria Specialist.
 He is internationally renowned for his expertise in the social and behavioral aspects of disease control and prevention, with special emphasis formative research and behavior change program design and evaluation.
 A particular focus has been on training peer educators, community volunteers and other community resource persons to take an active role in health education and health service delivery.
 He has served as a consultant in developing community participation, health education and health systems strengthening interventions with organization such as U.S. Centers for Disease Control and Prevention, JHU Center for Communication Programs (JHU-CCP), World Bank, the World Health Organization, African Program for Onchocerciasis Control, UNICEF, Roll Back Malaria (RBM) Partnership, US Peace Corps and various USAID implementing partners.
 Bill was a member of the Mectizan Expert Committee and is currently a member of the RBM Harmonization Working Group.
-Read Bio.
+Read Bio(link is external).

 ASSISTANT PROFESSOR